Arts & Cultural Activities

 Teacher in Charge: Rachel More - [email protected]

-Sheilah Winn Shakespeare Festival is an annual event that involves more than half the secondary schools in the country.
+Shakespeare Globe Centre NZ Festival is an annual event that involves more than half the secondary schools in the country.
 During the Regional Festival, students engage with Shakespeare's plays by performing 5-minute and 15-minute excerpts from them with schools in their area.
 Schools from each region are then selected to go on to participate in the National Festival.

 The Festival scope is wide as students act, direct, serve as crew, compose music, write essays, and create costumes, posters, static images, and DVD covers for their performances.